TIFF pulls documentary on 2023 Hamas attack from festival lineup, citing footage rights issue

 “We are shocked and saddened that a venerable film festival has defied its mission and censored its own programming by refusing this film," the filmmaking team said in a statement.
 “Ultimately, film is an art form that stimulates debate from every perspective that can both entertain us and make us uncomfortable.”

-Deadline, which first reported the news, reported that a sticking point related to the identification and legal clearance of Hamas militants' own livestreaming of the attack.
+Deadline, which first reported the news, said a sticking point was related to the identification and legal clearance of Hamas militants' own livestreaming of the attack.

 The filmmakers pledged to release the film regardless: “We invite audiences, broadcasters and streamers to make up their own mind, once they have seen it.”